Me_sulis

 Lake Singkarak The Second Biggest Lake of Sumatra

-Lake Singkarak is the 2nd biggest lake in Sumatra after Toba, located in Solok of West Sumatra Province.
+The Volcano Lake in West Sumatra Lake Singkarak is the 2nd biggest lake in Sumatra after Toba, located in Solok of West Sumatra Province.
 The beauty of Lake Singkarak is the the stunning view of its scenery with blue clear water surrounded by mountain.
+Since long it has been accepted that Lake Singkarak in Central Sumatra is nothing else but a remnant of a gigantic volcano - the Singkarak volcano - which once blew off its top to form a lake.
+Singkarak also known for its endemic, the Bilis fish (Ikan Bilis or Bilih).
+The Bilis fish (mystacoleucus padangensis) only live in this lake.
+Direction to this place: Padang...

 Wednesday, February 2, 2011